uhlerlab/cma_phenotype_prediction/README.md

 # Cross-modal autoencoder phenotype prediction
 Code for phenotype prediction from cross-modal autoencoder embeddings used in the following [paper](https://www.biorxiv.org/content/10.1101/2022.05.26.493497v1).

+## Installation:
-All dependencies are provided in the environment.yml file, which can be used to create a conda environment.
+All dependencies are provided in the environment.yml file, which can be used to create a conda environment (see [conda instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)).
+Installation takes around 5 minutes.

 ## Description: